Procedures

 Providing Filmmakers and Productions with Suitable Conditions

-Accordingly, the Foundation’s board will require, among other things, that production for such projects respect, to the extent possible, the guidelines for providing proper conditions as detailed in appendix A (A6) of this document as well as any relevant additional guidelines and requirements that may be set by the Foundation from time to time.
-Despite the above, with respect to proper conditions the budgetary constraints will be taken into account, as will any technological developments that have occurred in production tools and that may enable production to be carried out in different conditions.
+Accordingly, the Foundation’s board will require, among other things, that production for such projects respect the guidelines for providing proper conditions as well as any relevant additional guidelines and requirements that may be set by the Foundation from time to time.
+Despite the above, with respect to proper conditions the budgetary constraints will be taken into account, as will any technological developments that have occurred in the production pipeline that may enable production to be carried out in different conditions.

-Support by the Foundation for projects is given on the conditions of a written agreement between the filmmaker and the Foundation, phrased as determined by the Foundation.
-The signed agreement will be binding upon the parties and will supersede any presentation, commitment, declaration, or understanding whatsoever that preceded the signing.
+Support by the Foundation for projects is given on the conditions of a written agreement between the filmmaker and the Foundation, phrased by the Foundation and its legal counsel.
+The signed agreement will be binding upon the parties and will supersede any presentation, commitment, declaration, or understanding whatsoever that proceeded the signing.

 Without detracting from anything included in the agreements, the following must be clearly understood: